fgeronimi/GCP-associate-cloud-engineer-certification/README.md

 - ✋ Absolutely nothing in this project is officially supported and should be used at your own risk.
 - ✋ Questions come from different unverified source (See above).
-- ✋ It's my first golang project, quick and dirty with chatGPT support, so feel free to update it !
+- ✋ It's my first golang project, quick and dirty with chatGPT support (95% of the code) , so feel free to update it !

 ## Install and run